College Factual by our College Data Analytics Team

 Atlanta’s John Marshall Law School Data & Information Overview

-This overview covers the essential stats on Atlanta’s John Marshall Law School, including its rankings, majors, diversity, and more.
+Find out more about how Atlanta’s John Marshall Law School ranks, how diverse it is, what majors it offers, and other essential facts below.
 If you’re interested in learning more about a particular stat, just click on its tile to go to a new page that covers the topic more in-depth.
 Also, you can jump to any section of this page by clicking one of the links below.

 How Well Is Atlanta’s John Marshall Law School Ranked?